chiragverma/metadata-tests-docker/README.md

+Boiler plate for testing API for the app - https://metadata-server-mock.herokuapp.com/

+This uses Cypress 10

 # Tests runs automatically at 12:00 AM daily and also on new commits:
 # There is a manual workflow in the Actions as well where the tests can be triggered manually